Part 22: Applying to become an Amazon Affiliate

 The Operating Agreement

-I would highly recommend that you read the EU Associates Programme Operating Agreement because it is there you find out just about anything you want to know about being an Amazon Affiliate.
+I would highly recommend that you read the EU Associates Program Operating Agreement because it is there you find out just about anything you want to know about being an Amazon Affiliate.

 Standard Advertising Fees